 1. iOS and Android Native Apps

-The case is to design two different apps: iOS and Android native.
-UI/UX designers often make a full estimate of the iOS app first.
-Then based on the numbers, they calculate the UI/UX design porting for Android.
-Wireframes are made for both platforms because of different UX principles.
-Porting takes on average 50% of the received value from the first platform design estimation.
+In this case, we want to design two different apps: iOS and Android native ones.
+UI/UX designers often make a full estimate of the iOS app before using that data to calculate the design porting for Android.
+Designers create wireframes for both platforms because of the different UX principles.
+Porting takes, on average, 50% of the received value from the first platform design estimation.

 2. Cross-platform Apps

-• How much time preparation and implementation will take.
+• How much time the preparation and implementation will take.

 • What Do's and Don'ts to take into account.

-Below you can view the example of mobile app estimation document:
+An example of the mobile app estimation document:

 UI/UX Estimation for Website and Web App

 By default, web development includes UI/UX design for both desktop and mobile devices.
-Depending on the requirements, UI/UX agency experts choose the working strategy: mobile-first or desktop-first version.
+Depending on the requirements, designers choose the working strategy: the mobile-first or desktop-first version.